-- 1. Open the SYSTEM [APPLIC] softtool. - 2.
-In the "External Tools" tab, select "Screen Keyboard".
+- 1. Open the System [Applic] softtool.

+- 2. Select "External Tools"

+- 3. Select "Screen Keyboard".

-5.6 Scaling diagrams
+5.7 Scaling diagrams

 The analyzer provides various tools for customizing the diagrams and for setting the sweep range.
 Choose the method that is most convenient for you.